WiseCleaner Think Tank

 The fix to the frequent Flash Player crashes is very simple.
 Just open up Chrome browser and type about:plugins in the address bar (Omnibar) and press enter to open Chrome Plugin Manager.
 Here you will see all the plugins that are installed in your Chrome browser.

-Now search for section Adobe Flash Player and if you see (2 Files) written alongside, you are on the right track.
+Now search for the section Adobe Flash Player and if you see (2 Files) written alongside, you are on the right track.
 Click on the Details button on the top-right section to view all the Flash files that are currently running in the background.
-Now all you need to do is disable the Flash plugin that’s installed in Chrome directory and keep the second one active.
-The location of the file should begin with something like C:Program Files (x86)GoogleChromeApplication
+Now all you need to do is disable the Flash plugin that’s installed in the Chrome directory and keep the second one active.
+The location of the file should begin with something like C:\Program Files (x86)\Google\Chrome\Application

 Once the plugin is installed, save any work you were doing in your browser and restart Chrome.
 You will now not be bothered with frequent Flash Player crashes while watching videos.

-Now that we have disabled the Chrome’s built-in Flash Player, its update will not be counted everything your Chrome gets an update.
-Which means, if your Adobe Flash is not set on automatic updates, you will have to periodically check for updates and apply them manually in the future?
-However, even after applying the fix, you are still facing Shockwave player crashes; you might want to post your problem to Google Chrome support forum.
+Now that we have disabled Chrome’s built-in Flash Player, its update will not be counted as everything your Chrome gets an update.
+This means, if your Adobe Flash is not set on automatic updates, you will have to periodically check for updates and apply them manually in the future.
+However, even after applying the fix, you are still facing Shockwave player crashes; you might want to post your problem to the Google Chrome support forum.